- There are a few ways users can easily recover both deleted and permanently deleted files in Windows 11.

 Otherwise, data would be overwritten, and you will never be able to retrieve your files.
 You can recover irreversibly erased files if this does not happen.

-They aren’t actually deleted from your computer, instead, they are stored at the depths of your hard drive.
+They aren’t actually deleted from your computer, instead, they are stored in the depths of your hard drive.
 The system has tagged these files as inaccessible data and is waiting for new data to be overwritten on the disk.

 In this instance, there are various viable options for recovering permanently deleted files in Windows 10, as detailed below.